-- 2.10 A summary of the (tentative) decisions reached is published as part of the monthly EFRAG Update for each: - a) EFRAG SRB meeting8; - b) EFRAG SR TEG meeting9; and - c) Due process oversight session held in public in the EFRAG Administrative Board meetings10.
+- 2.8 The EFRAG SRB Chair and the EFRAG SR TEG Chair may invite additional permanent observers with speaking rights to attend EFRAG Reporting TEG meetings. - 2.9 The EFRAG Administrative Board will hold public sessions whenever the due process oversight is discussed.
+Meetings of the EFRAG Administrative Board Due Process Committee are not held in public. - 2.10 A summary of the (tentative) decisions reached is published as part of the monthly EFRAG Update for each: - a) EFRAG SRB meeting8. - b) EFRAG SR TEG meeting.9 - c) Due process oversight session held in public in the EFRAG Administrative Board meetings.
+10